jmtayloruk/jmtayloruk.github.io/joining.md

 - Black UK-domiciled students can apply for the [James McCune Smith PhD Scholarships](https://www.gla.ac.uk/scholarships/mccune-smith); final application deadline 31st January.
 In addition to full funding these provide an enhanced experience through external mentors, placements, leadership training, community-building activities and networking opportunities.
 Contact me by early December (guidance available for putting together an application); application deadline end of January.
+- Students from groups under-represented in Physics can apply for the [IoP Bell Burnell scholarships](https://www.iop.org/about/support-grants/bell-burnell-fund); application deadline mid January.
-- Students from under-represented groups may be able to apply through the [DiveIN centre for doctoral training](https://www.divein.org.uk), for an October 2025 start.
+- Students from groups under-represented in Physics can apply to the [DiveIN centre for doctoral training](https://www.divein.org.uk), for an October 2025 start.
 - Chinese applicants with a high-achieving undergraduate GPA are eligible for the [China Scholarship Council scheme](https://www.gla.ac.uk/scholarships/thechinascholarshipcouncil).
 Contact me by December; internal selection late January.
 - Non-UK applicants with a high-achieving undergraduate GPA are eligible for the College Scholarship scheme.
 Contact me by December; internal selection late January.